aws/karpenter-provider-aws/website/content/en/pre-docs/provisioner-crd.md

 Kubernetes defines the following [well known labels]([[link]]), and cloud providers (e.g., AWS) merely implement them.
 They are defined at the "spec.requirements" section of the provisioner CRD.

+These well known labels may be specified at the provisioner level, or in a workload definition (e.g., nodeSelector on a pod.spec).
+If the two conflict, the provisioner controls.
+In other words, a podspec may not override the provisioner with respect to constraints.

+For example, Instance type may also be specified using a nodeSelector in a workload definition.
+If the instance type requested at the workload (e.g., pod) level is not included in the provisioner list, karpenter will not create a node or schedule the pod.

 ### Instance Types

+- key: `topology.kubernetes.io/instance-type`

-Generally, instance types should be a list.
+Generally, instance types should be a list and not a single value.
 Leaving this field undefined is reccommended, as it maximizes choices for efficently placing pods.

-Instance type may also be specified using a nodeSelector in a workload definition.
-If the instance type requested at the workload (e.g., pod) level is not included in the provisioner list, karpenter will not create a node or schedule the pod.

-☁️ AWS
+☁️ **AWS**

 Review [AWS instance types](https://aws.amazon.com/ec2/instance-types/).